aeternity/aepp-sdk-js/docs/guides/contract-events.md

 ## Decode events using ACI

-When initializing a contract instance using the source code and providing the [ACI][ACI Docs Link] or obtaining it via http compiler (default) you will be able to access the `emitEvents` entrypoint of the Sophia contract above as follows:
+When initializing a contract instance using the source code and providing the [ACI](https://docs.aeternity.com/developer-documentation/aesophia/docs/aeso_aci) or obtaining it via http compiler (default) you will be able to access the `emitEvents` entrypoint of the Sophia contract above as follows:

 ```js